TulaSabes/mr-robogers-neighborhood/README.md

 ## Specs

-Describe: beepBoop ()
+Describe: robotOutput()

-Test: "It should return an arraay with a 0 if the number 0 is imputted"
+Test: "It should return a string with a 0 if the number 0 is imputted"
-Code: beepBoop(0);
+Code: robotOutput(0)

-Expected Output: 0
+Expected Output: "0"

-Test: "It should..." // this is the start of 2nd test for
+Test: "It should " // this is the start of 2nd test for
 ## Setup/Installation Requirements

 * [Mr.Robogers Neighborhood ](https://github.com/TulaSabes/mr-robogers-neighborhood)